 Step 1.
 Review the guidelines

 Step 2.
-Contact the program coordinator to check eligibility
+Contact the program coordinator for more information

 Step 3.
 Complete the application form and gather supporting documents